Bill Shankly: Personal life

 Shankly was married to his wife Agnes Wren-Fisher from 1944 until his death 37 years later.
 They had met earlier during World War II, when Bill was serving as a Corporal with the RAF and "Nessie", who was six years younger, was serving with the WRAF.
-They had two daughters – Barbara (born 1945) and Jeanette (born 1951) – and eventually went on to have six grandchildren, although their youngest grandchild and only grandson was born several months after Bill Shankly's death.
+They had two daughters.
 Nessie survived her husband by more than 20 years, dying in August 2002 at the age of 82.
 On Shankly's appointment as Liverpool manager in 1959, he and his family moved into a house in Bellefield Avenue, West Derby, Liverpool.
 Nessie Shankly was still living there at the time of her death more than 40 years later.
 Upon his death in 1981 Shankly left £99,077 in his will.

-Shankly was, at a time, teetotal.
+According to a BBC report in 1974, Shankly was teetotal.

 Personality

 Bill Shankly was always more than a great football manager.
 He was football's Muhammad Ali: a charismatic maverick whose utterances had an unexpected, undeniable poetry.
 He led Liverpool like a revolutionary leader, casting his personnel not just as footballers but soldiers to his cause, and became a folk hero to the fans.

 — —James Corbett, The Guardian.
 October 2009.

 Stephen Kelly, in his 1997 biography of Shankly, calls him "the ultimate obsessive".
 Shankly was fanatical about Liverpool and about football in general.
 From coaching his players and arguing with journalists to buttonholing fans in pubs, all Shankly ever wanted to do was talk about football and to be involved in football.
 As a result, he had few interests outside the game other than his family.
 His wife Nessie told Kelly that Shankly would spend time in the garden, mowing and weeding.
 She could rely on him to clean the cooker when Liverpool lost.
 Family holidays were limited to a week in Blackpool, where they always stayed at the Norbreck Hotel.
 One non-football activity that Shankly did enjoy was playing cards and Ian St John said he loved it, always taking part on long coach trips to away matches.

-Shankly was noted for his charismatic personality and his wit; as a result, he is oft-quoted.
-His most famous quotation is probably one that is often paraphrased:
+Shankly was noted for his charismatic, outgoing personality and his wit; as a result, he is oft-quoted.
+His most famous quotation—'life and death'— is frequently paraphrased, and often appears in documentaries featuring him.
+In a May 1981 interview with Granada Television presenter Shelley Rohde, Shankly said that he had put his "heart and soul" into football "to the extent that [his] family suffered".
+When Rohde asked whether he regretted that devotion, he replied, "Yeah, I regret it very much", before adding:

-Some people believe football is a matter of life and death, I am very disappointed with that attitude.
-I can assure you it is much, much more important than that.
+Somebody said that football's a matter of life and death to you.
+I said, "Listen, it's more important than that."